 The Master Plan intends preserving Fossil Bluff Reserve and the surrounding area’s natural values, embracing its history and use as a publicly accessible recreation space.
 The aim is to inspire public interest in conservation and local history through education, encourage tourism and provide improved recreational facilities.

-1.3 Establish a strategy to deal with acts of vandalism against active revegetation efforts in the Fossil Bluff area
+- Establish a strategy to deal with acts of vandalism against active revegetation efforts in the Fossil Bluff area.

-1.4 Consult with Parks and Wildlife Service about expanding Council’s lease within Fossil Bluff Reserve to include the Western linking trail from the lookout to Golf Links Road
+- Consultation with the Parks and Wildlife Service, Crown Land Services and other stakeholders about expanding Council’s lease area in Fossil Bluff Reserve to include the Eastern linking trail from Golf Links Road to the lookout.

-3.3 Work with the palawa liaison and community working group to ensure cultural consideration is included within all elements of interpretive signage.
+- Work with the palawa liaison and community working group to ensure cultural consideration is included within interpretive signage for the area.

 Waratah-Wynyard Council wishes to thank all community members for their contributions to the development of the master plan.

 The Plan will set a clear vision for the future beautification and management of the area.
 It provides Council with a set of guidelines that addresses any safety concerns and community expectations around how the reserve is intended to be used and what infrastructure might support this.
 Future improvements to the area can then be planned based on the Master Plan.

 Whilst the master plan provides a unified future vision for the area and demonstrates a commitment to fulfilling the projects listed in the document, it is not a commitment to funds or to undertake immediate works.